-You can create and assign main buses just as you created submix buses in the Bus Format and Bus Assign windows.
+You can create and assign main busses just as you created submix busses in the Bus Format window and mixer.

-In this exercise, you'll create a 5.1 surround main output and an M&E main output based on the current mix.
-Because the M&E mix will be identical to the Main 1 mix without dialogue, you can simply duplicate the Main 1 with all tracks and subs identically patched and make any changes to the copy.
+In this exercise, you'll create a 5.1 surround output bus and an M&E output bus based on the current mix.
+Because the M&E mix will be identical to the Main 1 mix without dialogue, you can simply duplicate Main 1 with all tracks and subs identically assigned and make any changes to the copy.
 As for the 5.1 main output, you'll create that one from scratch.

-- 1 Continue working with the 12 Mixing Buses Start timeline.
-If you missed any of the previous steps, open the 12 Additional Outputs Start timeline to catch up. - 2 In the Fairlight page, choose Fairlight > Bus Format. - 3 In the Bus Format window, select Main 1 and click the Duplicate button.
+- 1 Continue working with the 11 Mixing Busses Start timeline.
+If you missed any of the previous steps, open the 11 Additional Outputs Start timeline to catch up. - 2 In the Fairlight page, choose Fairlight > Bus Format.

+3 In the Bus Format window, select Main 1 and click the Duplicate button.